Vikeesalunkhe/Cpp_Programming/README.md

 As discussed earlier, C++ is compiler-based hence it is much faster than other programming languages like Python and Java that are interpreter-based.

-Applications:-
+## Applications:-

 There are several benefits of using C++ for developing applications and many applications product based developed in this language only because of its features and security.
 C++ has been widely and effectively used in areas like:-

-Applications
+## Applications

-Games
+1.Games
-Web Browser
+2.Web Browser
-Database Access
+3.Database Access
-Media Access
+4.Media Access
-Compilers
+5.Compilers
-Operating Systems
+6.Operating Systems
-Scanning
+7.Scanning